Bing Crosby Entertains: Season 1

 The show made its bow on Monday, October 16, 1933, at 5:30 p.m.
 Pacific Time.
 Musical support came from Lennie Hayton’s orchestra and Ken Niles was the announcer.
 The guest was eighteen-year-old songstress, Mary Lou Raymond.
 Bing was paid $1,750 per broadcast for a minimum of 13 weeks plus a figure to be agreed for a further six broadcasts.

 The shows opened with Ken Niles saying: “Bing Crosby entertains” followed by a word of welcome from Crosby and an opening song.
 “After that Niles would deliver a message from Woodbury whose slogan: “For the skin you love to touch,” represented considerable aesthetic improvement for Crosby over coughless cigarettes and saliva-free cigars.”
 The Woodbury program is significant for it gave Crosby some dialogue for the first time, his personality emerging in light banter with Niles and introductions to his songs.
 It also began the system of cross-promoting his own work as he featured songs and guest stars from his own films and sang songs he had recorded.

-Billboard liked the opening show saying, inter alia: “Selling a product to the women must of necessity use a program of definite appeal to them and in Crosby, Woodbury Soap has chosen wisely.
+Billboard liked the opening show saying, among other things: “Selling a product to the women must of necessity use a program of definite appeal to them and in Crosby, Woodbury Soap has chosen wisely.
 For Bing is in the middle of a brilliant career and the motion picture successes in which he appears add to his strength as a radio draw.
 Further, he has not been heard too often of late and his performance is better than ever as to both voice and choice of selections.”

 There was a dispute between Crosby and the sponsor over what theme tune should be used.
 Woodbury Soap and its agency, Lennon & Mitchell, considered that the tune ‘Loveliness’ which had always been the theme of the Woodbury programs should continue.
 Crosby argued that the logical theme for the stanza was "Where the Blue of the Night (Meets the Gold of the Day)", on the grounds that the song had been identified with him ever since he had been on the air.
 Eventually Woodbury conceded to the singer.
 Other problems arose with Dale Winbrow, who had been sent out to the West coast from New York by the Lennon & Mitchell agency to resolve the theme tune argument and supervise the show.
 Winbrow listened to the program that Crosby and Lennie Hayton had prepared for the next broadcast and was very critical of it.
 “The flare up that was provoked from Crosby wound up with the warbler and Hayton declaring themselves out of the show.
 The baritone’s management later prevailed upon him to hold on while the situation was being straightened out with the agency on the New York end.”